jlyons6100/RS-Pattern-Matching/README.md

 Issue 5: I don't know anything about machine learning.
 I solved this issue by reading an introduction to machine learning on a programming site and working through "Hello World" type Machine Learning programs.
 Issue 6: SVM with an rbf kernel was running infinitely on an input dataset of 936,000 points.
 I solved this by reading that on "above the 200,000 observation range, it's wise to pick linear learners."
 Since I have nearly a million observations, I don't think it would be wise for me to use SVM  in this case.

+5. Next steps work: I realize that 1,000,000 data points isn't enough.
+I need to scrape more than 180 days worth of data.
+Updated scraping files to scrape dates along with item graphs.
+Wrote script to re-scrape Grand Exchange Daily.
+Issue 7: Randomized nature of Grand Exchange Updates: Found that the grand exchange database is updated sporadically.
+It always happens once a day, but the time of day varies wildly.
+Issue with recording data and having the Grand Exchange update midway through.
+Solved this by only putting data for the original header into the csv file.
+This means I end up losing some data for a particular category.
+Possible future solution: Moving to SQL database?

 ### How to Use:
 #### 1. Run scrape_items.py (Scrapes full list of RuneScape item names and ids).
 #### 2. Run scrape_graph_info.py(Scrape item price for the last 180 Days)